John Metchie III

-Early years
+Early life

 Metchie was born in Taiwan to a Nigerian father and Taiwanese mother on July 18, 2000.
 His family moved to Accra, Ghana, when he was one before moving to Brampton, Ontario, Canada, with his mother and four brothers while his father remained in Ghana.
 He then moved to the United States to attend St. James School in Hagerstown, Maryland.
 Metchie spent a post-graduate year at the Peddie School in Hightstown, New Jersey, before committing to play college football at the University of Alabama.

 College career

 Metchie played in all 13 games as a freshman at Alabama in 2019 and had four catches for 23 yards.
 He became one of Alabama's top three receivers his sophomore year in 2020 racking up 916 yards on 55 receptions with six touchdowns.
 He was the first receiver to win the Jon Cornish Trophy as the top Canadian in NCAA football in the 2020 season.
 As a junior in 2021, Metchie recorded 96 receptions for 1,142 yards and eight touchdowns before tearing his ACL in the 2021 SEC Championship Game.
 Metchie was again named the recipient of the Jon Cornish Trophy, joining Nathan Rourke as the only two-time winners.